lizarova777/Natural_Language_Processing_Project/README.md

 ## Project Objective:

 The purpose of this project is to process a set of documents, run a sentiment analysis of these documents and then generate topic models of those documents by applying Latent Dirichlet Allocation (LDA) topic modelling to a set of documents.
-The documents consist of student notes that the graduate-level Core Methods in Data Mining course.
+The documents consist of student notes from the graduate-level Core Methods in Data Mining course.

 ## Datasets: